h2oai/h2o-health/docs/access_h2o_health_apps.md

 Now, select the app card, the *app details* page appears containing information about the app.

+!!! note

+    Instead of searching for health apps, you can click the **Healthcare** in the HAC navigation menu.
+On the **Healthcare** page, you can explore all available H2O Health apps.
 ## Step 3: Run app

 To start an instance, click **Run App**: